 Following a work injury, Michael, a qualified plumber, was unable to work; as a result he lost his house and his marriage broke down.
 Since then, he and his daughter Kiani struggled to find a permanent place to live and at times found themselves staying in a caravan or sleeping in their car.
 They happily moved in to their new home in December 2016.

 Ashely Dempster's traumatic experience of the Black Saturday Bushfires in 2009 brought him together with Habitat for Humanity Victoria.
-Learn how Ashley's will to help others helped him and his family too.
+Learn how Ashley's desire to help others helped him and his family too.